StyoKuok/StyoKuok.github.io/docs/index.md

 (4)Leave a note for me!
   For example, the mistakes I make in some documents, the things you want to learn about, or    everything you'd like to discuss with me!
   p.s.this fuction is still under development.

+ If you have anything got to say or discuss with somebody, please feel free to express it below!